 For the purpose of subclause (1), the total Project/Programme amounts provided in the Asset Category sub-table must reconcile to the total Project/Programme amounts provided in the Project Costs by Source sub-table.

-Provide the information specified in the Overheads table of the regulatory templates in respect of general management, administration and overheads opex.
+Provide the information specified in Table 6: Overheads of the regulatory templates in respect of general management, administration and overheads opex.

-Provide the information specified in the Unit rate escalators table of the regulatory templates for each unit rate for which an escalator has been applied.
+Provide the information specified in Table 7: Unit rate escalators of the regulatory templates for each unit rate for which an escalator has been applied.

-Provide the information specified in the Top 5 table of the regulatory templates-
+Provide the information in the format specified in Table 1: Top 5 of the regulatory templates, by extending the table as necessary,

-in respect of projects or programmes meeting paragraph (a) or (b) of the definition in clause D1 of Schedule D of identified programme; and
+for all projects or programmes that form part of the CPP proposal; and

-using the information provided in accordance with subclause (1).
+by using the information provided in accordance with subclause (1).

-Provide the information specified in the Capex Summary and Opex Summary tables of the regulatory templates using the information provided in accordance with subclause (1).
+Provide the information specified in Table 2: Capex Summary and Table 3: Opex Summary of the regulatory templates using the information provided in accordance with subclause (1).

-Where clause 5.3.5(2) applies, provide the information specified in the Cost allocation B table of the regulatory templates.
+Where clause 5.3.5(2) applies, provide the information specified in Table 9: Cost allocation B of the regulatory templates.

-Transitional information format provisions

-For CPP proposals made on or before 31 March 2016, the CPP proposal may contain actual and forecast expenditure information-

-relating to the current period and next period using the opex categories and capex categories; or

-in accordance with the-

-CPP applicant’s own opex categories and capex categories in respect of the current period and next period; and

-opex categories and capex categories in respect of the next period.

-For the avoidance of doubt, where information is provided in accordance with subclause (1)(b), project or programme total expenditures in each disclosure year of the next period must be consistent between the forecasts.

 Information relevant to prices

 Information on proposed new pass-through costs